editor-rs/vscode-rust/README.md

 - Go To Definition (using `racer`)
 - Format (using `rustfmt`) *formatOnSave is experimental*
 - Linter (using `cargo check`) *checkOnSave is experimental*
+	- Linting can be done via `cargo clippy` if `cargo-clippy` is installed *checkWithClippy is experimental*
 - Cargo tasks (Open Command Pallete and they will be there)
 - [_not implemented yet_] Snippets